A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

-\begin{example} The knot Floer complex associated to the right-handed trefoil is shown in Figure \ref{fig:rightTrefoil}.
-As an $\F[U,U^{-1}]$-module, it has three generators $a=[a;0,0]$ in homological grading $-1$, $b=[b; -1,0]$ in homological grading $-2$, and $c=[c;0,-1]$ in homological grading $-2$, with differential given by
+\begin{example} A representative for the filtered chain homotopy equivalence class of the knot Floer complex associated to the right-handed trefoil is shown in Figure \ref{fig:rightTrefoil}; in fact, it is exactly $\CFKi(\mathcal H)$ for the Heegaard diagram $\mathcal H$ of Figure~\ref{fig:heegaard}.
+As an $\F[U,U^{-1}]$-module, it has three generators $a=[a;0,0]$ in homological grading $-1$, $b=[b; 0,1]$ in homological grading $0$, and $c=[c;0,-1]$ in homological grading $-2$, with differential given by